Userssx/KogamaBadges/README.md

 # KogamaBadges

-#What does this script do?
+-What does this script do?

 It will give you all the redeemable badges in kogama instantly,so you dont have to do everything manually.

-#Is it Banable?
+-Is it Banable?

 It shouldnt be.